504 Plan vs. IEP in Arizona: Which One Does Your Child Actually Need?

 Charter Schools and 504 Plans: What Arizona Law Requires

-Arizona charter schools are public schools for IDEA purposes and must comply with 504 as a condition of receiving federal funding.
-This is a common misunderstanding among charter families — some charter schools have incorrectly told parents that they only offer accommodations informally, not formal 504 plans.
-That is wrong.
-Charter schools must offer formal 504 plans with the same protections as district schools.
+Arizona charter schools are public schools for IDEA purposes and must comply with Section 504 as recipients of federal funding.
+This is a common misunderstanding among charter families — some charter schools have incorrectly told parents that they only offer accommodations informally.
+Calling supports "informal" does not eliminate the school's Section 504 obligations to evaluate eligible students and provide appropriate accommodations or related aids and services.

 The oversight difference: IEP violations go to ADE Exceptional Student Services and ADE's Dispute Resolution unit.
 Section 504 complaints go to the U.S. Department of Education's Office for Civil Rights — specifically the OCR Denver office, which covers Arizona.
 Filing an OCR complaint is free and does not require an attorney.